-North Korea is a highly urbanized country, with 56% of its population living in urban areas.
-Rapid urbanization was experienced between 1953 and 1960 when the population migration into the cities ranged between 12 and 20 percent annually, later reduced to 1 to 3 percent by early in the 1990s.
+North Korea is an urbanized country, with 56% of its population living in urban areas.
+Rapid urbanization was experienced between the years 1953 and 1960 when the population migration into the cities ranged between 12 and 20 percent annually.
+The rate later reduced to 1 to 3 percent by early in the 1990s.
 This rapid migration led to the emergence of some of the North Korea's biggest cities, such as Pyongyang and Hamhung.
 Pyongyang is North Korea's capital and largest city with more than 3 million residents.
 Currently, the government monitors the movement of people from the rural areas into the cities to try and control population boom experienced in the urban areas.

 Biggest Cities In North Korea